checkmarx-ts/CxQueryReplicate/README.md

 `--export_file` is an optional flag.
 If used, this will place a file called `queryfile.json` which contains a json of all queries from the source instance.
 This file will be placed in the desktop.

 `--import_file` is an optional flag.
-This is used to read the `queryfile.json` which is made from the export feature above.
+This is used to read the json file which is made from the export feature above.
 CxQueryReplicate will search for `queryfile.json` in the desktop.

 # Development